arbaker82/finalProject/README.md

 	•	Met: In server.js, the endpoints /apod and /birthday-apods fetch data from the NASA APOD API.
 	•	Met: In script.js and birthday.js, the fetched data is displayed on the web page.
 6. Create a Node.js web server using a modern framework such as Express.js or Fastify.
 Serve at least one route.
-	•	Met: In server.js, you create an Express.js server and serve routes /apod and /birthday-apods.
+	•	Met: In server.js, created an Express.js server and serve routes /apod and /birthday-apods.

 ## Dependencies: Node, Express, dotenv